cleon30/cleon30/README.md

 ## About Me 🚀

-I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include Python, JavaScript, and Rust.
+I'm a software engineer who is passionate about Blockchain technologies and AI.
+Some technologies I enjoy working with include Rust and Typescript.

 🤖 Currently building Transparent Autonomous Layer(TAL)

 💬 Ask me about coding, tech or Blockchain!

 ## 🛠 Tech Stack